 After receiving pieces of mail, agents input into the computer when the pieces were received and in what condition they arrived.
 The company has been around since 1973, and it's been a consistently good way for many people to earn extra money online.

 How much does U.S. Monitor pay?

-U.S. Monitor pays their mail decoy agents a flat rate of $10 per month and an additional .25 per piece of mail received.
+According to the most recent information I could find, U.S. Monitor pays their mail decoy agents a flat rate of $10 per month and an additional .25 per piece of mail received.
 The amount of money you can make for doing this is not guaranteed apart from the $10 a month, but some people have been able to make as much as $200 per month.